 These days, most of us are stuck at home because of the coronavirus outbreak, either practicing self-quarantine or working from home.
-So some might end up spending 5-7 hours a day (if not longer) sitting on the chair – and yes, that’s really a lot of time!
+So we might end up spending 5-7 hours a day (if not longer) sitting on the chair – and yes, that’s really a lot of time!

 Maybe you’ve noticed your tush gets sore and your hip flexors become tighter after the long sitting hours.
 While the full concentration and minimal moving can be good for your career, (or your chair, possibly,) it’s definitely not that great for your butt.

 One issue commonly associated with prolonged sitting is Gluteal Amnesia, also known as Dead Butt Syndrome.
 Read on and learn what gluteal amnesia is, who is prone to it, and effective ways to correct and prevent it.

 Jump ahead to the part you’re interested in: